bekk/bekk-christmas/post/functional/functional-c.md

 }
 ```

 This is all well and good, yet consider when our class or struct has multiple readonly properties and we need to construct a new copy with an updated value in one or more of them.
 My head hurts just by thinking about it.
-The boilerplate has tested my Christmas spirit, why must we endure this error prone manual waste?
+The boilerplate has tested my Christmas spirit, why must we endure this error prone, manual waste?
 A better way must exist!

 ## Records in C# 9